-At December 31, 2017, the Company was able to borrow up to \$18,399,650 from the Federal Reserve Bank Discount Window Primary Credit Program.
+At December 31, 2018, the Company was able to borrow up to \$17,638,095 from the Federal Reserve Bank Discount Window Primary Credit Program.
 The borrowing limit is based on the amount of collateral pledged, with certain loans from the Bank's portfolio serving as collateral.
-Borrowings bear interest at 25 basis points over the current fed funds rate and have a maturity of one day.
-There was no outstanding balance at December 31, 2017.
+Borrowings bear interest at the primary credit rate, which is established periodically by the Federal Reserve Board, and have a maturity of one day.
+The primary credit rate was 3.00% at December 31, 2018.
+There was no outstanding balance at December 31, 2018.

-At December 31, 2017, the Company had 11,197,954 outstanding in advances under a 63,980,560 line of credit with the FHLB.
-One advance in the amount of 10,000,000 bears interest at 1.45% at December 31, 2017, and matures in 2018.
+At December 31, 2018, the Company had \$36,141,790 outstanding in advances under a \$72,623,426 line of credit with the FHLB.
+One advance in the amount of \$35,000,000 bears interest at 2.65% at December 31, 2018 and matures in 2019.
 New advances may subsequently be obtained based on the liquidity needs of the bank subsidiary.
 The remaining balance consists of smaller advances bearing interest from 2.604% to 7.00% with maturity dates from 2030 - 2040.
 The advances are collateralized by specific loans, for which certain documents are held in custody by the FHLB, and, if needed, specific investment securities that are held in safekeeping at the FHLB.